sandersn/sandersn.github.io/reviews-wave-9.md

 Risen asks the question, "what if we made back-and-forth talking quests the main part of the RPG, and also *really hard*?" (in the first third at least).
 Turns out it's super interesting!
 Alliances are meaningful, resources have to be scraped together, actions have a real cost.
 It makes you properly resent a rude NPC who refuses to help you when they're keeping you from the rest of the game.

-Meanwhile, the combat is so bad that I couldn't finish the game -- it doesn't feel significantly changed from Gothic 1, which it is a sequel of in all but name.
+Meanwhile, the combat is so bad that I couldn't finish the game&mdash;it doesn't feel significantly changed from Gothic 1, which it is a sequel of in all but name.
 There's not a lot to show for 8 years except for improved graphics, though.

-Disclaimer: Gothic and Risen are Eurojank, so they come with *significant* amounts of sexism (and blind-spot racism -- the whole game is whites-only as far as I recall).
+Disclaimer: Gothic and Risen are Eurojank, so they come with *significant* amounts of sexism (and blind-spot racism&mdash;the whole game is whites-only as far as I recall).

 ## Two Worlds II
 ![A man wearing a silly robe and wizard hat poses on a bridge over a wide river.
 The shores on either side are dusty with a savannah in the distance.](images/two-worlds-two-1.jpg)